ben-dh3/broken_blog_application/challenges/04_test_driving_route_with_database.md

 Let's break down an example:

-1. The client sends a HTTP request to the web server over the Internet: `GET /albums`
+1. The client sends a HTTP request to the web server over the Internet: `GET /books`
-2. The web server (a Flask application, in our case) handles the request, and executes the route block, which calls the method `AlbumRepository#all`
+2. The web server (a Flask application, in our case) handles the request, and executes the route block, which calls the method `BookRepository#all`
 3. The Repository class runs a SQL query to the database.
 4. The database returns a result set to the program.
-5. The Repository class returns a list of `Album` objects to the route block.
+5. The Repository class returns a list of `Book` objects to the route block.
 6. The route block sends a response to the client containing the data.

 The flow described above is what most web applications will implement, so it is